php-fig-rectified/fig-rectified-standards/fixer/README.md

     php php-cs-fixer.phar [command] --config-file=.php_cs

-You can also add a custom path to run, but note that this would render the custom finder and its exludes useless:
+You can also add a custom path to run, but note that this would render the custom finder and its excludes useless:

     php php-cs-fixer.phar [command] --config-file=.php_cs /path